Coldwater Kitchen

 The Wall

-Investigative journalists embark on a 2,000 mile journey along the US/Mexico border to dissect President Trump’s $20 billion proposal to build a wall from the Gulf to the Pacific, exploring the history, heartache and hope that comes from living on one of America’s most controversial stretches of land.
+Investigative journalists embark on a 2,000 mile journey along the US/Mexico border to dissect President Trump’s $20-billion proposal to build a wall from the Gulf of Mexico to the Pacific, exploring the history, heartache and hope that comes from living on one of America’s most controversial stretches of land.
 With rare footage from some of the most remote reaches of the United States, this topical, feature film reveals the unknown issues and details the unintended consequences that a wall would have on security, commerce, smuggling, environment, property rights and human life.

 The Wall premiered in 2018 as politics at the southern border reached a boiling point.
 Community screenings were hosted nationwide by newspapers across the USA TODAY NETWORK, many of which contributed to the film and comprehensive report.